New Math: Legacy

 By the end of the 1970s, the New Math was all but abandoned.
 Subsequent curricula were less ambitious and carried less content.
 Traditional topics were reinstated.
 Abstraction and rigorous proofs were supplanted by intuition and calculations.
 But this "counter-reform" attracted its share of criticisms as teaching students very little and mostly easy topics.

 For all the scathing criticisms that it has received for the New Math initiative, the influence of the Bourbaki school in mathematical education lived on, as the Soviet mathematician Vladimir Arnold recalled in a 1995 interview.
 Teaching in the USSR did not experience the extreme upheavals as seen in other countries, while being kept in tune, both with the applications and academic trends:

 Under A. N. Kolmogorov, the mathematics committee declared a reform of the curricula of grades 4–10, at the time when the school system consisted of 10 grades.
 The committee found the type of reform in progress in Western countries to be unacceptable; for example, no special topic for sets was accepted for inclusion in school textbooks.
 Transformation approaches were accepted in teaching geometry, but not to such sophisticated level [sic] presented in the textbook produced by Vladimir Boltyansky and Isaak Yaglom.

-In the United States, an enduring contribution of the New Math initiative was the teaching of calculus in high school.
-(See Advance Placement Calculus.)
+In the United States, an enduring contribution of the New Math initiative was the addition of calculus in high school.
+(See Advanced Placement Calculus.)